See also our article on the Best Multi-Modulation Pedals.

 Welcome to our buyer’s guide to the best chorus pedals!
 If you are a casual stompbox user, in this article you’ll find plenty of popular devices on top of each of our interactive galleries, while the true pedal geeks among you will be able to get familiar with a lot of lesser-known models by boutique builders with unique features.

-To facilitate your search, we organize our list by feature, size, and cost!
+To facilitate your search, we organized our list by feature, size, and cost!

 Originally created as an attempt to simulate a sonic effect audible when similar sounds with almost identical pitches are played at once (like voices in a choir), the chorus effect has slowly taken a little bit of a life of its own, morphing into a “character” effect that adds a liquid quality to any sound, and that’s particularly effective in “opening up” mono sounds in stereo.